goschtl/zope/zope2book/trunk/source/ObjectOrientation.rst

 can be constructed using the same class.
 Objects that share a class typically behave identically to one other.
 If you visit two houses that share the same set of blueprints, you will likely notice striking
-similaries: the layout will be the same, the light switches will be in the same places, and the fireplace will almost certainly be in the same location.
+similarities: the layout will be the same, the light switches will be in the same places, and the fireplace will almost certainly be in the same location.
 The shower curtains might be different in each house, but this is an *attribute* of each particular house that doesn't change its